 Take it out, turn saucer on its side and if it slowly runs, then your jam is the perfect consistency.

 If not, simmer for another 15-20 minutes.
 Continue testing for desired consistency.

 Ladle your hot jam into clean sterilized jars.

 Hot fresh scones with fig jam and real whipped cream on a fall morning...
 I can't wait!

-A place to share my quilting process and other discoveries.
+A place to share my quilting process, bits and pieces from parenting and home educating, and other discoveries.
 Join in the conversation and follow along on Instagram @campfirequilts